chuqingq/simple-subprocess/README.md

 ## TODO

-- [ ] make sure if parent exit or panic, subprocess will exit too.
+- [ ] make sure that if parent exit or panic, subprocess will exit too.